-Plenty of people have asked if Denmark is being insulted in this week’s dispute with the United States, but very few people seem to be asking if Greenland is.
+Many people have asked if Denmark is being insulted in this week’s dispute with the USA, but very few are asking if Greenland is.

 The diplomatic row that followed Donald Trump’s proposal to buy Greenland from Denmark this week threw up a lot of contradictory claims, but Greenland has always been a land of contradictions.

 It was named by 10th century Vikings who hoped settlers would be attracted to a place that sounded lush and fertile, but Greenland was and is largely covered by ice caps.
 Although it has a national football team it hasn’t been granted membership of FIFA because it has no way of cultivating grass pitches.
 It’s the world’s largest island, but with a population of under 60,000 it’s also the world’s least densely populated territory.
 Its economy is driven by the simplicity of fishing, but high-tech oil drilling is making more and more of an impact.
 It’s a dependent territory of Denmark, but in the 21st century it’s showing an independent streak.
 On the streets of Nuuk, the capital, Greenlandic flags are everywhere.
 The people waving them won’t have appreciated being tossed around between potential masters like a child’s toy this week.